 Interactive shopping experiences like this provide customers with a more memorable and personal connection to a product.
 As well as helping retailers to differentiate their brand and products from competitors in the same space.

-One retail expert believes that Marks & Spencer could potentially create a system where customers can pick up RFID tagged clothing, pay via their phone, and leave the store.
-RFID would effectively be able to ‘see’ what the shopper has in their basket without the need for individual scanning.
+In fact, one retail expert believes that Marks & Spencer could potentially create a system where customers can pick up RFID tagged products, pay via their phone, and leave the store.
+An RFID tracking system would effectively be able to ‘see’ what the shopper has in their basket.
+Without the need for scanning it.

-RFID is widely considered to be the chosen technology to further develop a new era of retail.
+Although there are other asset tracking solutions on the market, such as Barcoding, Bluetooth, and NFC, RFID is widely considered the chosen technology to further develop a new era of retail.
 One which enhances the checkout experience and improves overall retail operations.